 If all else fails, then there may be a problem with your macOS.
 We saved this fix for last since it can be a time-consuming process, and you should back up your data first if you don’t want to lose anything.

-Luckily, if you need to reinstall macOS in order to get your Mac to stop checking for updates, then Apple has a way for you to do this using recovery mode.
+Luckily, if you need to reinstall macOS to get your Mac to stop checking for updates, then Apple has a way for you to do this using recovery mode.

 Note: Reinstalling macOS keeps your personal data.
 However, I always recommend doing a backup prior to starting.